Ajanta Caves: Paintings

 The paintings are in "dry fresco", painted on top of a dry plaster surface rather than into wet plaster.
 All the paintings appear to be the work of painters supported by discriminating connoisseurship and sophisticated patrons from an urban atmosphere.
-We know from literary sources that painting was widely practised and appreciated in the Gupta period.
+It is known from literary sources that painting was widely practised and appreciated in the Gupta period.
 Unlike much Indian mural painting, compositions are not laid out in horizontal bands like a frieze, but show large scenes spreading in all directions from a single figure or group at the centre.
 The ceilings are also painted with sophisticated and elaborate decorative motifs, many derived from sculpture.
 The paintings in cave 1, which according to Spink was commissioned by Harisena himself, concentrate on those Jataka tales which show previous lives of the Buddha as a king, rather than as deer or elephant or another Jataka animal.
 The scenes depict the Buddha as about to renounce the royal life.

 In general the later caves seem to have been painted on finished areas as excavating work continued elsewhere in the cave, as shown in caves 2 and 16 in particular.
 According to Spink's account of the chronology of the caves, the abandonment of work in 478 after a brief busy period accounts for the absence of painting in places including cave 4 and the shrine of cave 17, the later being plastered in preparation for paintings that were never done.